thalib/free-invoice-maker/README.md

-A fully web-based invoicing application is a software application that allows users to create, preview, and download invoice PNG format.
+A fully web-based invoicing application is a web based application, (only uses html, css & js) that allows users to create, preview, and download invoice PNG format.
 The application is created by [www.devnods.in](www.devnods.in).
 The application is designed to be easy to use and can be accessed from any device with an internet connection.

 Try Live App: [thalib.github.io/free-invoice-maker/](thalib.github.io/free-invoice-maker/)